 If chicken noodle soup got dumped for being too boring, it’d do some soul searching and return as the torigara ramen at Nakamura.
-With light chicken broth, nori, and chashu pork, it’s the reason you should order delivery from the LES spot, which is available daily from 5-9pm.
+With light chicken broth, nori, and chashu pork, it’s the reason you should order delivery from the LES spot, which is available daily (except Sunday) from 12-6:30pm.

 You might say mac and cheese and gnocchi are warm bowls you’ve had countless times.
 Or you might say that gnocchi is typically served on a plate.
 But since we’re talking about Thursday Kitchen, you’d be incorrect on both accounts.
 The truffle mac and cheese with manila clam, fontina, gruyere, and mozzarella is unlike any version we know of, and the gnocchi needs to be served in a bowl because it comes in a pool of Korean chili pepper sauce and garlic aioli.
-Order both for pickup or delivery along with a couple of this East Village spot’s alcoholic Capri Sun packs.
+Order both for pickup or delivery.

 Sabor A Mexico

 This Mexican spot on the Upper East Side has a very long menu, including a couple different types of soup, but the one non-negotiable dish that needs to be part of your order is the pozole.
 The big portion of perfectly spiced chicken soup comes with crispy tortillas that you should throw them into the bowl with sliced avocado.
 It’s available for pickup and delivery with green or a spicier red sauce.